Sitting on the panel at the Hubspot GROW event, I was posed a question that made me stop and think...

 In the short term, automation will continue to change the scope of many roles.
 Although AI is still a way off from the general intelligence needed to replace knowledge workers, that doesn’t mean many of the repetitive tasks can’t and will be automated.

 If you look at any tech landscape, whether HR, Marketing, Sales etc, there are so many vendors that are automating tasks that were once essential, but monotonous.
-The promise of these technologies is reduced errors alongside increased productivity and employee engagement as employees aren’t spending time on menial tasks.
+The promise of these technologies is reduced human error, alongside increased productivity and employee engagement as skilled employees are spending less time on menial/repetitive tasks.

-A salesperson that is spending less time organising meetings and inputting data into the CRM can now focus more time on better understanding their customers' motivations.
-HR will have access to data they’ve only dreamed of, allowing them to use these insights to innovate their approach to increasing employee productivity for instance.
+A salesperson that is spending less time organising meetings and inputting data into the CRM can now focus more time on engaging with their prospects and customers, better understanding their motivations.
+HR will have access to data they’ve only dreamed of, allowing them to use these insights to innovate their approaches - such as increasing employee experience or pipeline valuable talent.

 Looking ahead to the medium term.
 The increased complexity and uncertainty that will develop alongside technology advancements will overcome the capability improvements through training alone.

-At the moment, there is pressure to create interdisciplinary teams that can work cross functionally to solve complex challenges.
-This is not limited to internal teams though - I expect to see the customer become recognised as a key team member with greater control over the means of production and customisation.
+At the moment, there is pressure to create interdisciplinary teams that can work cross-functionally to solve complex challenges.
+This is not limited to internal teams though - I expect to see this extend in order to involve customers too.
+When the end user/customer is recognised as a key team member, even greater control over the means of production and customisation is possible.

 Traditional working structures are not suited to this kind of work.
 Decision making sits at the top with the power diluted the further down the ladder you travel.
 Instead, I predict a shift to a more bottom up approach to decision making and innovation; Flatter hierarchies and processes built to increase communication and transparency between teams with different skill sets and objectives.